 Your faculty are committed to your success in this program.
 To that end, opportunities for extra practice of skills, assistance with academics and remediation are available.
-Remediation sessions are scheduled by the faculty.
-Students who want extra help are expected to arrive on time and ready to learn.
+Remediation sessions are initiated by the student and scheduled by the instructor.
+Students who want extra help are expected to arrive on time and ready to learn at the time of the appointment with the instructor.
+One missed appointment is allowed.
+More than one will result in a meeting with the Health Science Coordinator.